investindex/Index/README.md

 ## Summary

 The stock market is a means of buying and selling fractional ownership in publicly traded companies.
 "Equity" in a company is another term that expresses ownership.
 For nearly everyone, the most effective method of benefiting from the stock market is to purchase shares of a fund, which owns a diversified portfolio of stocks.
 The portfolio should be directed by an index, rather than by the choices of an active manager.
 ETFs and mutual funds are the two broad structures of these funds.
 A fund has the potential to increase the wealth of its shareholders through increases in the value of its holdings — the many individual stocks — and through distributions, particularly cash dividends.
 A fund charges fees expressed as an expense ratio, and low fees are one important criterion for selecting funds.

 &nbsp;

+The book [Why Does the Stock Market Go Up?](https://libgen.rs/search.php?req=Brian+Feroldi+Why+Does+The+Stock+Market+Go+Up%3F&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def) by Brian Feroldi is a brief explainer on many common questions about the stock market.
+Various books are recommended throughout the guide; they're all rounded up in the [vocabulary and further resources](https://github.com/investindex/Vocab) section.

+&nbsp;